Have you ever complained to a brand publicly via social media?

-These types of social media tools offer the ability to listen to consumers across multiple platforms.
-Accounts can be monitored by a single customer service representative, or a team.
+These types of social customer service tools offer the ability to listen to consumers across multiple platforms.
+Accounts can be monitored by a single customer service representative or a team.

 You’ll be able to add streams that show search results for phrases such as your brand name.
-This will help in responding to instances where issues or questions are asked, without your company having a direct @ mention or being tagged.
+What’s more, it can help you respond to questions or issues, without your company being directly @ mention or being tagged.

-Oftentimes training is included with the price of an online tool or software.
+Oftentimes customer service social media training is included with the price of an online tool or software.
 Take advantage of this!

 Because social media never “closes”, tools can notify you with a text or on an app—even when your business is off hours.

 When they need to ask a question or solve a problem, consumers worldwide said they prefer to get help online, according to a study by Oracle on customer service.

 The role of social media in customer service can play a big part in the success of your brand loyalty and advocacy.

 With the right preparation and listening tool, using social media for customer service can take your digital community to the next level.

 Be ready to use your social media platforms to support customers by including the six key elements provided here.

 Let’s recap the essentials of your social media customer service strategy: